livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 ### 13.4 Event Manager and Log Manager

 Graph Manager publishes post commit events and logs outcomes.

+### 13.5 State Manager

+State Manager is the only source of remote envelopes presented to Graph Manager.
+It performs sync-domain ordering checks after Network Manager verification, constructs the OperationContext with `is_remote`, `sync_domain`, and `remote_node_identity`, and delivers the envelope for validation.
+Graph Manager rejects remote input that bypasses State Manager and never performs cryptographic verification itself.

 ## 14. Interface stability